-- Teachers are now dying from mesothelioma at an average of 17 per year, up from 3 per year during 1980-85.2
+- Teachers are now dying from mesothelioma at an average of 17 per year, up from three per year during 1980-85.2

-- Some 86 per cent of schools contain asbestos, and, as everyone attends school during their childhood, the numbers facing potential exposure are huge.
-We do not know exactly how many adults have died because of childhood exposure to asbestos, but Professor Julian Peto, a leading epidemiologist, has estimated that between 200 and 300 people die each year of mesothelioma because of exposure to asbestos when they were a pupil at school.4
+- Some 86% of schools contain asbestos, and, as all children attend school, the numbers facing potential exposure are huge.
+We do not know exactly how many adults have died because of childhood exposure to asbestos, but Professor Julian Peto, a leading epidemiologist, has estimated that between 200 and 300 people die each year of mesothelioma because of exposure to asbestos when they were a pupil.

-- An NUT survey carried out in March 2015 found that 44 per cent of respondents had not even been told whether their school is one of the 86 per cent which do contain asbestos.
+- An NUT survey carried out in March 2015 found that 44% of respondents had not even been told whether their school is one of the 86% which do contain asbestos.

 - Inspections carried out by the Health and Safety Executive (HSE) over the last few years found flaws in asbestos management in a number of schools that have led to enforcement action.
-Relatively few schools have been inspected – what about the rest?
+Since relatively few schools have been inspected, this begs the question, what about the rest?

 - Asbestos management can be expensive and time-consuming and requires a sustained commitment, even when changes to personnel take place, or when schools convert to academy status.
 The alternative – removal – means the problem is dealt with once and for all.

-- The findings of the Government’s review5 of its asbestos in schools policy, published on 12th March 2015, were a step in the right direction with a new focus on training for staff and accountability of duty holders.
-What is lacking, however is a long term strategy for the gradual eradication of asbestos from schools.
+- The findings of the Government’s review of its asbestos in schools policy, published on 12th March 2015, were a step in the right direction with a new focus on training for staff and accountability of duty holders.8 What was lacking, however, is a long-term strategy for the gradual eradication of asbestos from schools.

-- £300,000 was spent removing asbestos from royal households in 2014-15, and a further £150 million has been earmarked for royal refurbishment works, which includes asbestos removal.6 Likewise, restoration works to the Houses of Parliament are scheduled to cost between £3.5bn and £5.7bn, a cost which again includes the removal of asbestos.7 If asbestos removal is good enough for royal households and politicians – why should pupils and teachers receive anything less than this?
+- £300,000 was spent removing asbestos from royal households in 2014-15, and a further £150 million has been earmarked for royal refurbishment works, which includes asbestos removal.9 Likewise, restoration works to the Houses of Parliament are scheduled to cost between £3.5bn and £5.7bn, a sum which includes asbestos removal.10 If asbestos removal is good enough for royal households and politicians – why should pupils and teachers receive anything less than this?